Critically Endangered Turtles That Might Disappear Forever

 Cuora pani (Pan’s Box Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Cuora pani, commonly known as Pan’s box turtle, is a critically endangered species of freshwater turtle native to China.
-It is known for its distinctive hinged plastron, allowing it to completely enclose itself within its shell as a defense mechanism.
-Scientific Classification Warning: You Might Spend…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Cuora pani, commonly known as Pan’s box turtle, is a critically endangered species of freshwater turtle native to China.
+It is known for its distinctive hinged plastron, allowing it to completely enclose itself within its…

 -